 Honestly, I doubt that I can say something new about black and white photography.
-No matter what I would try to you certainly already read or heard it.
-So, if you don’t mind, I will just tell what I feel about it.
+No matter what, I would try to you certainly already read or heard it.
+So, if you don’t mind, I will tell you what I feel about it.

-When I come home from another photoshoot and start to look through my source files I quite fast find the images that I suppose to turn into black and white.
-How can I choose them, how I realize that?
+When I come home from another photoshoot and start to look through my source files, I quickly find the images that I suppose to turn black and white.
+How can I choose them?
+How do I realize that?
 Actually, I don’t know.
 I just feel it.
-I look at the photo and suddenly understand that it won’t be interesting in color for some reason.
-Then I turn it into b&w and immediately see why: the image become laconic and more impressive compared to its color version.
+I look at the photo and suddenly understand that it won’t be interesting in colour for some reason.
+Then I turn it into b&w and immediately see why: the image becomes laconic and more impressive than its colour version.

-But not always it happens this way.
-Sometimes, I deliberately go to the spot that I know will look wonderful without color in particular light conditions.
+But not always happen this way.
+Sometimes, I deliberately go to the spot that I know will look wonderful without colour in particular light conditions.
 It was so with my “Peterhof” photo series for example.
 But not only.